aknuds1/electrosmash-pedalshield/muzhack/instructions.md

 ## Step 2 – Soldering Resistors and Diodes.

 There are 19 resistors and 4 diodes to be placed.

 * 2.a Solder the 100KΩ resistors (12 units)
 * 2.b Solder the 4.7KΩ res.
 (3 units) and the 10MΩ res.
 (2 units)
 * 2.c Solder the 15817 diodes (4 units), the 1KΩ res.
 (2 units) and the 50KΩ res.
 (1 unit)

 ### Tips

-* In the step 3.a pay attention to the diodes polarity, there is a line indicating the correct position.
+* In step 3.a pay attention to the diodes polarity, there is a line indicating the correct position.
 They get hot very fast when soldering, so try to do it carefully and wait between each solder point.
 * In order to solder the components, bend the leads, introduce them in the footprint and once soldered cut the excess of lead as short as possible to avoid short circuits.

 ## Step 3 – Soldering the Capacitors.

 There are 11 film/ceramic and 5 electrolytic caps.

 * 3.a Solder the 100nF capacitors (6 units)
 * 3.b Solder the 270pF capacitors (5 units)
 * 3.c Solder the electrolytic capacitors 4.7uF, 1uF, 10uF (2 units) and 47uF.